mucsci-students/mucsci-students-2025sp-420-BackLeft/README.md

 ## Overview

 ## Group Members
-Spencer Hoover/n
+Spencer Hoover\n
 Nicholas Stricker
-Juliana Vinluan
+- Juliana Vinluan
-Tim King
+- Tim King

 ## Installation
+Prerequisites: Required software or tools.
+Downloading or Cloning: How to get the code.
+Dependencies: Commands to install necessary libraries.
+Environment Setup: Any configuration details.

+## Usage
 Step-by-step instructions to run the project.
 Command Line Instructions:
-New Diagram
+new : To Create a New Diagram
-Load Saved Diagram

-## Usage
-Instructions
+load : To Load a Saved Diagram help : To be taken to the help menu exit : To exit the program

 ## Technologies Used